TextRanch

 it can be implied by vs it can be implied from

-Both phrases are correct, but they are used in slightly different contexts.
-'It can be implied by' is used when the implication is directly connected to the subject or source, while 'it can be implied from' is used when the implication is derived or inferred from something else.
-The choice between the two depends on the specific context of the implication.
+Both phrases are correct, but they're used in slightly different contexts.
+'It can be implied by' is used when the implication is directly connected to the subject or source.
+On the other hand, 'it can be implied from' is when the implication is derived or inferred from something else.
+The choice between the two phrases depends on the specific context of the implication.

 This phrase is correct and commonly used in English.